 What we're working on this winter

-Browntail populations have declined in 2024.
-To understand the full extent of the reduction in browntail, we will continue our winter web survey starting in January 2025.
-These surveys are usually completed in March.
+Browntail populations have decreased in 2024.
+To understand the full extent of the reduction in browntail, we are conducting a winter web survey that will wrap up in March 2025.
 After the data is reviewed, it will appear on our interactive browntail moth dashboard, which will give you a rough idea about what browntail is doing in your community.

 Sign up for our Conditions Report to stay up to date on other insect and disease topics!